FearOfTheSea/SDL2-game/README.md

 - You lose when all of your units are dead.
 - You win when all the enemies units are dead.

+- In certain terrain, Units get different bonuses and penalties.

 ## Version History
 - Ver 0.1 : Map and UI functional
 - Ver 0.2 : Navigating with arrow keys possible